RTÉ Radio

-RTÉ Radio is, like its television parent, a statutory body, overseen by a board appointed by the Government of Ireland, with general management in the hands of the RTÉ Executive Board, headed by the Director-General.
-RTÉ Radio is regulated by the Broadcasting Authority of Ireland.
+Similar to its parent company, RTÉ Radio is a statutory body, overseen by a board appointed by the Government of Ireland, with general management in the hands of a committee of senior managers, currently an interim leadership team, headed by the Director-General.
+It is regulated by Coimisiún na Meán, and is mostly financed through the radio license fee, while some funds come through advertising.

 Channels and availability

 History

-The first voice broadcast of 2RN, the original radio callsign for what would eventually become RTÉ Radio 1, took place on 14 November 1925 when Seamus Clandillon, the station director, announced on air: "Seo Raidió 2RN, Baile Átha Cliath ag tástáil", Irish for "This is Radio 2RN, Dublin testing".
+The first voice broadcast of 2RN, the original radio callsign for what would eventually become RTÉ Radio 1, took place on 14 November 1925 when Seamus Clandillon, the station director, announced on air: "Seo Raidió 2RN, Baile Átha Cliath ag tástáil", Irish for "This is Radio 2RN, Dublin calling" (or "Dublin testing", depending on the source).
 Regular Irish radio broadcasting began on 1 January 1926.
 However, people in most of Ireland could not receive 2RN's (1.5 kilowatt) signal at the time.
 When faced with numerous complaints from Cork regarding the writers' inability to tune in to the signal, Clandillon remarked in The Irish Radio Review, a magazine dedicated to the service, that they did not know how to operate their sets.
 A second station, 6CK (mostly relaying the transmissions of 2RN), was established in Cork in 1927.

 A high power (initially 60 kW) station was established in Athlone, in 1932, to coincide with the staging of the Eucharistic Congress.
 2RN, 6CK and Athlone became known as "Radio Athlone" or, in Irish, "Raidió Áth Luain" and were receivable across virtually the entire country.
 Radio Athlone was officially renamed "Radio Éireann" in 1938.

 Radio Éireann had limited programming hours and a conservative programming policy.
 It was barely tolerated by some Irish listeners, and was often shunned in favour of BBC stations and Radio Luxembourg.
-This changed when Radio Éireann became free of direct government control in the 1960s.
+This changed when Radio Éireann became free of direct government control in 1960.

-In June 1969, work had begun on the new Radio Centre at Donnybrook.
-Construction of the building was finished in April 1971 and after a period of fitting-out and transition, live broadcasts began on 24 September 1973.
-By May 1974 the move from the GPO in O'Connell Street, (which had been the home of Irish radio since 1928), was complete.